 “Surely you understand you can trust me by now, yes?
-You do not have to suffer alone…”
+You need not suffer alone…”

 “I know that…unfortunately trust has very little to do with it,” I smile weakly, but her face only seems to become more sad in response.

 “Is it…” she begins, but her voice trails off.
 “Never mind.
 I know you cannot say either way…”